LilRicefield/saints-dragons/README.md

 - Amphithere sleeps/ambience are placeholder.

 ## Contributing
 Pull requests are welcome!
 Please be mindful that the codebase is AI-assisted and still stabilizing.
+Call it AI-slop or whatever you like...

+## License
+Code under LGPL-3.0.
+Art and audio under the asset license (see LICENSE.md or License on CurseForge)